PortSwigger/ci-driven-scan-github-action/README.md

-# Decentralized scan container Action
+# CI-driven scan Action

 This action enables you to integrate vulnerability scans into your CI/CD pipeline.
-A decentralized scan container runs Burp Scanner from a Docker container on a CI/CD platform agent node.
+A CI-driven scan runs Burp Scanner from a Docker container on a CI/CD platform agent node.

 On completion, it generates a JUnit XML report about the vulnerabilities found.
 This report includes:
 * The locations of the vulnerabilities